kaitoriu/kubernetes_basic/README.md

 ### Setting the Server
-first, let's set the ip and hostname of the servers first login as super user:
+first, let's set the ip and hostname of the servers first.
+Do this to all servers. login as super user:
 ```sh
 $ sudo su